raspibolt/raspibolt/bonus/bitcoin/white-paper.md

   $ cd bitcoin-white-paper
   ```

-* Install jq, a JSON processor that will be used to parse the transaction data
+* Install `jq`, a JSON processor that will be used to parse the transaction data

   ```sh
   $ sudo apt update